stashed/stash/docs/tutorial.md

 and the kubectl command-line tool must be configured to communicate with your cluster.
 If you do not already have a cluster, you can create one by using [Minikube](https://github.com/kubernetes/minikube).
 Now, install Stash in your cluster following the steps [here](/docs/install.md).

-In this tutorial, we are going to backup the `/lib` folder of a `busybox` pod into a local backend.
+In this tutorial, we are going to backup the `/source/data` folder of a `busybox` pod into a local backend.
 First deploy the following `busybox` Deployment in your cluster.
+Here we are using a git repository as source volume for demonstration purpose.

 ```yaml
 apiVersion: extensions/v1beta1